- With stunning Triple Plus (A+++) sound or close to it on both sides, this British Polydor pressing was rockin’ like crazy

 - The awesome version of Little Wing is just killer on this copy – it’s Jimi’s best performance of the song

-- 4 stars: “Hendrix in the West is a collection of extremely good live Hendrix performances between 1968-1970.
+- “Hendrix in the West is a collection of extremely good live Hendrix performances between 1968-1970.
 Three different concerts are sampled on this 1972 release, one of the few official live Hendrix releases following his death.”

 We’re still surprised at how well recorded the album is.
 It takes a pressing like this to really show you the live Jimi Hendrix magic Eddie Kramer got onto tape.
 Drop the needle on Little Wing and you are going to be FLOORED.